How to Navigate Fragmented Specialists

 2. Look for cross‑system clinicians when possible

-Clinics and practitioners who explicitly manage complex or multisystem cases can help bridge gaps:
+Clinics and practitioners who explicitly manage complex or multisystem cases may help bridge gaps:

 - autonomic, POTS, or mast‑cell–focused clinics